schipiga/cases_design/readme.rst

 **Steps:**

 #.
 Click button "Share".
-    - Dropdown menu with social buttons to share are present (*QA engineer should be familiar with project and understand what it's meant under "social buttons to share" and other concepts.
+    - Dropdown menu with social buttons to share is present (*QA engineer should be familiar with project and understand what it's meant under "social buttons to share" and other concepts.
 It should not be described in every step in details.*)

 ----------------------------------------